bulv0620/Bridge/README.md

 # 🛰️ Bridge

-> ⚡ A cross-platform LAN collaboration tool built with **Electron + Vite + Vue3**, designed for fast, private, and intelligent local network communication.
+> ⚡ A cross-platform file synchronization tool built with **Electron + Vite + Vue3**.

-**Bridge** turns your local network into a small, intelligent ecosystem — enabling device discovery, file synchronization, and shared downloading with a single click.
+**Bridge** — Making file backup, sharing, and downloading as intuitive and effortless as breathing.

 English | [简体中文](./README.zh-CN.md)

 ## ✨ Features

-- 📁 **File Sync & Compare**
+### 📁 **File Comparison & Synchronization**

-  Compare directory trees between local and remote (FTP) paths and synchronize files intelligently.
+Automatically generates a differential file tree and performs synchronization after selecting source and target directories.

+Offers three flexible synchronization strategies:

+- **Mirror Sync**: Target directory becomes an exact replica of the source directory structure.
+- **Incremental Sync**: Overwrites identical files, copies new files, and retains old files existing only in the target directory.
+- **Bidirectional Sync**: Copies newer files in both directions; conflicting files are ignored by default.

-- 🌐 **LAN File Sharing**
+### 🌐 **LAN File Sharing**

-  Auto-discovers devices over UDP broadcast.
-Share local files instantly — peers download via an HTTP service by file ID, without exposing your paths.
+Automatically discovers devices on the same network via UDP broadcast.

+Securely share local files—receivers download using a unique file ID through the built-in HTTP service, without exposing the actual file path.

-- ⬇️ **Integrated Downloader**
+### ⬇️ **Integrated Download Management**

-  Built-in **Aria2** engine supporting HTTP, FTP, and BitTorrent.
-Unified task list for both Internet and LAN downloads.
+Built-in **Aria2** download engine with comprehensive support for HTTP, FTP, BitTorrent, and other protocols.

+Unified management for both internet downloads and LAN shared transfers, with an intuitive and clear interface.

 ## 📦 Tech Stack
 - **Frontend:** Vue 3 + Vite + TypeScript